Determinism (The understanding here)

 Welcome to the 80’s

 I’m telling you this story because we all draw lines, what to cross, and what not.
-We stack them up within the unconscious mind, storing and triggering their emotions and memory’s throughout our lives.
+We stack them up within the unconscious mind, storing and triggering these emotions and memory’s throughout our lives.
 But I wonder, if the conscious mind acts like a gatekeeper to what goes in, couldn’t we choose what to receive?
-And if so, imagine the focus needed to live 100% in the “now!”
+And if so, imagine the focus needed!”

 I don’t know about you, but I’ve never met anyone just using their conscious mind alone.
-We’ve all heard stories of people expanding their senses through meditation, stepping inside their subconscious.
-I’ve been told it pushes the conscious mind aside, but if that’s the case, how are you experiencing the subconscious.
-Does that mean the subconscious mind has a voice of its own?
+We’ve all heard stories of people expanding their senses through meditation.
+I’ve been told it pushes the conscious mind aside, but if that’s the case, how are you experiencing the subconscious mind?

 OK, lets talk about the determinism philosophy.